Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-Note that our noise functions have been designed with a specific range of use cases in mind; in particular, we assume that Ninja Codes will be printed using standard color printers on regular paper, and will be captured by common RGB cameras (such as those on smartphones) under unexceptional lighting conditions.
-Accommodating scenarios outside of this assumption will likely require a modified set of noise functions.
-For example, although Ninja Codes can theoretically be embedded into surface textures of full-color 3D printed objects, the training process will need to be updated to reflect the different, typically more limited color space afforded by 3D printers.
+Note that these noise functions have been designed with the assumption that Ninja Codes will be printed on regular paper using standard color printers, and will be captured by common RGB cameras under unexceptional lighting conditions.
+Accommodating scenarios outside of this assumption will require modified sets of noise functions.
+For example, while Ninja Codes can theoretically be embedded into surface textures of full-color 3D printed objects, the functions will likely need to be updated to reflect the different, typically limited color space afforded by 3D printers.